Downers Grove Writers Workshop

 • Submitting Work: Volunteers upload their selection (2000–3500 words) to the Members-Only Access Page at least a week before the scheduled meeting.

-• Formatting Requirements:
+• Formatting Preferences:

 • Include a header: Clearly indicate whether the submission is Chapter 1, poem, short story, etc.